Look No. 19175 IEI | From VERSATILITY Collection

 The jacket is made using a cotton fabric from Lear Browne & Dunsford 's Mersolair bunch.
 Recommended Patterns for this fabric: Black Label Soft, Black Label Super Soft and White Label Soft.

-An elegant seersucker jacket with linen trouser suitable to wear at work and at the weekend during the summer.
+An elegant seersucker jacket with linen trouser suitable to wear at the weekend during the summer.

 Every garment made by John Goodwin uses a library of around three thousand fabrics and linings - any of which can be used to create your own garments.
 The entire library is available to browse at the atelier and a small selection can be viewed online.